This article is a companion piece to this video

 In Practice, Sovereign Immunity Doesn’t Cover Tortious Behavior

-Let’s get into what is required to successfully bring a subrogation case against a government entity.
+Let’s discuss what is required to successfully bring a subrogation case against a government entity:

 Determining the Viability of Subrogating Against a State or Local Government

-First things first – every state has different subrogation laws and waivers to sovereign immunity, so seeking out a subrogation law firm with specialists and attorneys licensed and experienced in your state is always the first place to start.
+Every state has different subrogation laws and waivers to sovereign immunity, so seeking out a subrogation law firm with specialists and attorneys licensed and experienced in your state is always the first place to start.
+Outsourcing these difficult claims to a subrogation attorney will maximize your chances of recovering loss from a government tort.

 Pursuing subrogation recovery from a government entity in this state is extremely difficult, and requires a subrogation-focused Ohio attorney experienced in subrogating claims involving government torts.
 Sometimes, the best route forward is to identify other liable parties associated with the incident.

 So how do you know if a government entity is the tortfeasor in a loss case?
 And which government entity is responsible?
 Jason discusses an example of damaging your car on a pothole.
 Who is responsible for the management and upkeep of that road?
 The city?
 The county?
 The state’s DOT?
-You must figure this out before filing a claim; after all, you have to know who you are filing a claim against!
+You must figure this out before filing a claim; after all, you have to know who you are filing a claim against so your subrogation demand is not outright rejected.

 Two key factors that will cause your subrogation lawsuit to be rejected if you fail stay on top of them are: